Home / publications / commentaries /

 Figure 1

 Even where the UK has had agreements with safe third countries to accept asylum seekers without hearing their claims, this has not necessarily led to large numbers of returns.
 For example, under the pre-Brexit ‘Dublin III Regulation’, a small fraction of asylum seekers were returned to other EU member states.
-In the five-year period from 2016 to 2020, around 194,000 people applied for asylum in the UK, and there were only around 1,250 Dublin transfers out of the country (Figure 2).
+In the five-year period from 2016 to 2020, around 194,000 people applied for asylum in the UK, while there were around 1,250 Dublin transfers out of the country (Figure 2).
 A handful of other European countries do return more people under Dublin than the UK did, although low use of the Dublin system is common in many EU countries.
 A 2015 report from the Migration Policy Institute identified a number of logistical challenges to moving people with pending asylum claims between EU countries, including coordination between member states.

 Figure 2